This post includes Amazon affiliate links to my cerebral palsy memoir Off Balanced. As an Amazon affiliate I earn from qualifying purchases.

 You know what?
 No!
 Pause here for a moment and read the highlights from my interview with Will over at Think Inclusive, “Inclusion Spotlight #005: Zeno Mountain Farm.”
-Link opens up in a new tab so just switch back when done.

 What did you think?
 Go ahead and leave a comment below in the comment section.
 Will’s insights could certainly spark great conversation between you and me.
 Now I probably should get back to his specific remark quoted above, aka today’s topic.

 Reflecting on my own work as an advocate I notice contradiction.
 In efforts to create cerebral palsy awareness I’m quick to point out how CP differs person to person, like I do in my video “If Hulk Hogan had cerebral palsy…”

 Meanwhile my memoir Off Balanced I’m targeting commonalities.
 I tell my story hoping to provide comfort to those going through similar situations.
 Yet amidst commonalities emerges differences.
 Enter into evidence my recent blog post “Acceptance Through Shared Interests” (published at the Handicap This website).

 As the title suggests, the commonality involves finding acceptance through shared interests.
 The difference surfaces with the shared interest itself.
 Mike Berkson from Handicap This uses movies and I Cleveland Indians baseball.

 So perhaps instead viewing my work as contradicting, I’m actually uncovering a bigger truth.
 If you know one person, you know one person.
 We all possess similarities and differences.
 Certain feedback to Off Balanced comes to my mind.
 A reader who battled depression in high school contacted me and shared how despite our different situations he related to my experiences.
 He found similarities.